 And imagination becomes more developed through USE.

-The ideas you develop will then transmuted into cash through the power of definite purpose in conjunction with definite plans.
+The ideas you develop will then be transmuted into cash through the power of definite purpose in conjunction with definite plans.

 I absolutely love when Napoleon Hill says: